Inter Generational Friendship

 - Also in Sacred Stones, Ewan (13-14) and his magic teacher Saleh (age not stated, but most likely in his mid to late 20's).
 They also get a double-ending.

-- There's also Gilliam (likely around his late 30's) and both Franz and Neimi (around Amelia's age, if not slightly older)
+- There's also Gilliam (likely around his late 30's) and both Franz and Neimi (around Amelia's age, if not slightly older).

 - In Princess Maker 2, the main character's daughter can have these dynamics with... a centuries-old dragon who lives the desert.
 The dragon is an old friend of the girl's father figure, back when he was a wandering warrior, and being a Chivalrous Pervert as well he endlessly teases the girl about her figure (and can give her the Dragon Tights, one of the outfits required for the dancing competition in the Harvest Festival).

 - Additionally, the dragon has a young and reckless grandson.
 If the heroine beats said grandson in battle when she's older than 15, the young dragon falls in love with her and the old one can give the main character the chance to have their kids engaged.
+It's interesting to point that said dragon is one year younger than the main character.

 - Chopin and Polka in Eternal Sonata.
 They're so close that fans try to pair them together even though Polka's twenty-five years younger than him (and officially paired with Allegretto).